 The Omron CP1H series of programmable logic controllers are capable of having 4096 timers.
 There are twelve different timing instructions in the PLC.
 Six binary and six BCD instructions for the set values of the timers separate the six basic instructions.
-The memory area for timers have separate areas for the Timer PVs (Present values) and the Timer Completion Flags.
+The memory area for timers has separate areas for the Timer PVs (Present values) and the Timer Completion Flags.
 We will be looking at the timer instructions in the CP1H along with some programming examples.

 The secret to using timers is a post that will go over timing charts.
 It is a good place to understand how timing charts can assist you in programming timers.
 The Secret of Using Timers